 Copper, Zinc, Gold, Silver

-The Bourier project offers strong lithium potential in a well-established area.
+The Bourier project offers lithium potential.
 The lithium pegmatites tend to occur in swarms in the volcano-sedimentary units.
 The Bourier property covers a large part of the regional volcano-sedimentary unit, a favourable unit that hosts Nemaska Lithium's Wabouchi deposit and the Lemarre showing.

 Located in the northeastern part of the Superior geological province, and more specifically in the northeastern part of the Lac des Montagnes Formation, the Lac des Montagnes volcano-sedimentary belt is a sequence of aluminous metasediments and amphibolites containing basalts and ultramafic sills.